-2.2 Table of Contents
+2.3 Table of Contents

-The table of contents presents the structure and the line of thought of the paper and is placed directly after the title page.
-It contains all the headings and subheadings of all sections indicated by Arabic or Roman numerals.
+The table of contents presents the structure and the line of thought of the paper and is placed directly after the abstract.
+It contains all the headings and subheadings of all sections indicated by Arabic or Roman numerals, but not the abstract.
 The table of contents must show the page numbers on which the respective headings are found.
 The headings included in the table of contents must be identical with those in the running text.